 Wi-Fi is the indoor wireless connectivity technology of choice for people in Europe.
 According to BNetzA and Ofcom, the majority of internet use occurs over fixed networks primarily delivered through Wi-Fi.
 A recent survey also finds that the vast majority (93.9%) of the European Union’s enterprises use fixed broadband connections to access the Internet via Wi-Fi.

 The volume of Wi-Fi traffic is growing much faster than the volume of traffic carried over mobile networks.
 BNetzA reports that the increase in the volume of fixed traffic in 2023 was more than 4 times the increase in the volume of mobile traffic in the same year.
-According to Arthur D Little, it forecasts that the growth in fixed data traffic (and therefore Wi-Fi traffic) in Europe between 2022 and 2030 is similar to past elevated levels, and the total volume of fixed data traffic is significantly more than that of the mobile data traffic over the same period of time.
+According to Arthur D Little, the forecasted growth in fixed data traffic (and therefore Wi-Fi traffic) in Europe between 2022 and 2030 is similar to past elevated levels, and the total volume of fixed data traffic is significantly more than that of the mobile data traffic over the same period of time.
 The estimated significant increase in the volume of fixed data traffic is supported by two recently released marketing reports from the FTTH Council Europe, that the number of FTTH/FTTB (Fiber-To-The-Home or Building) services is expected to increase from 121 million in 2023 to 201 million by 2029, and the number of homes equipped with FTTH/FTTB will be increased from 244 million in 2023 to 312 million in 2029 as telcos lay more fiber in the ground.

 Currently available Wi-Fi 6/6E products based on the IEEE Std 802.11ax-2021 and Wi-Fi 7 products based on the IEEE Std 802.11be-2024 are already capable of operating in the entire 6 GHz band.
 By enabling Wi-Fi operation in the upper 6 GHz band, a significant number of large bandwidth (i.e., 160 MHz and 320 MHz) channels will be available that in turn enable latency sensitive high throughput applications like real-time XR for health, education and gaming, robotics, and industrial automation and sensory.
-For example, innovative use cases such as medical school training using AR/VR technologies require the spectrum available in the entire 6 GHz band.
+For example, innovative use cases such as medical school training using AR/VR technologies require the entire 6 GHz band spectrum to be available.
 The entire 6 GHz band is also critical in enabling relevant applications in dense residential environments in addition to scaling of applications in enterprise and industrial deployments (e.g., large public venues, university campuses) when multiple of these application sessions have to be supported simultaneously and in close proximity.
 The upper 6 GHz band is also crucial for enabling deployments of wireless mesh networks in 6 GHz, since out-of-band channels are required to establish wireless backhaul links between infrastructure and Wi-Fi access points (in addition to existing wireless links between Wi-Fi access points and client devices).

 Projections forecasts that real-time locating services are expected to grow by almost 15% a year between 2021 and 2030, and there is an increasing importance of real-time location and sensing services with high (sub-meter) accuracy.
 By allocating the upper 6 GHz band for license-exempt operation, the above-mentioned large bandwidth channels enable Wi-Fi based location and sensing services with sub-meter positioning and sensing accuracy based on IEEE Std 802.11az-2023 and IEEE P802.11bk.